Enugu State University of Science and Technology

-The Enugu State University of Science and Technology (ESUT) is a university in Nigeria that was founded as Anambra State University of Technology (ASUTECH) on 30 July 1980, by the Executive Governor of Anambra State, Chief Dr Jim Ifeanyichukwu Nwobodo.
-The creation of Enugu State out of Anambra State in 1991 by the then Military President General Ibrahim Gbadamasi Babangida, transformed ASUTECH into Enugu State University of Science and Technology.
+The Enugu State University of Science and Technology, commonly shortened as ESUT, is a state university in Enugu, Enugu State, Nigeria.
+It was founded on 30 July 1980 by Anambra State governor, Jim Nwobodo.
+The university was renamed and moved to Enugu following the creation of the state out of Anambra State in 1991 by General Ibrahim Babangida, the head of state.

 History

-The Enugu State University of Science And Technology (ESUT) was originally founded as Anambra State University of Technology (ASUTECH) on July 30,1980 by law hence the university's motto remain, "Technology for Service".
+Enugu State University of Science And Technology was founded as Anambra State University of Technology (ASUTECH) on 30 July 1980 after a law for its foundation was enacted by the Anambra State House of Assembly.
+It took the motto: "Technology for Service".

-The enactment of the law establishing the university by the then Anambra State House of Assembly was followed by the appointment of professor Kenneth Onwuka Dike as the first president and chief executive of the university and the inauguration of the first Provisional Council of the university with professor Onwuka Dike as its first chairman/president.
-(Oct 1980 – Oct 1983).

-Later, Professor Chinua Achebe was appointed pro-chancellor and chairman of council with Professor Chiweyite Ejike as vice chancellor (1987 – 1988).
-The management team of the university at that time included Mr. F.C.
-Eze – registrar, Mr. G.C.
-Akachukwu – acting bursar and Dr. (Mrs.) Ngozi Ene – university librarian.
-At the end of Professor Achebe's tenure, Professor Gaius Igboeli was appointed the next pro-chancellor and chairman of the University Governing Council.
-(1989 – 1991) while Professor Chiweyite Ejike was still the vice chancellor.
+Professor Kenneth Dike was appointed as the pioneer president of the university.
+He formed the Provisional Council and served as its chairman from October 1980 to October 1983..
+Writer and poet Chinua Achebe was appointed pro-chancellor and chairman of council while Professor Chiweyite Ejike was the vice chancellor.
+Ejike served from 1987 to 1988.
+The management team were: Mr. F.C.
+Eze as registrar, Mr. G.C.
+Akachukwu as acting bursar, and Dr. Ngozi Ene as the university librarian.
+At the end of Achebe's tenure, Professor Gaius Igboeli was appointed the pro-chancellor and chairman of the University Governing Council, serving from 1989 to 1991.

 Following the creation of Enugu State in 1991 and the subsequent change of the name of the university to Enugu State University of Science and Technology, Hon, Justice Anthony Aniagolu was appointed the pro-chancellor and chairman of the governing council with Prof. Julius Onuorah Onah as the vice chancellor (1992 – 1996).
 The management team under Professor Onah included Dr. Fidelis Ogah as the deputy vice chancellor, Mr. F.C.
 Eze as registrar, Dr. (Mrs.) Ngozi Eneh – University Librarian and Mr. G.C.
 Akachukwu – bursar.
 At the end of the tenure of Professor Julius Onah came in quick succession, Professor T.C.
 Nwodo as acting vice chancellor and later Professor Mark Anikpo as acting vice chancellor also.